AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 ### View AI-generated summaries of breakout rooms

-Instructors can view AI-generated summaries of discussions in each breakout room to monitor learner conversations, assess alignment with the activity, and decide when to join a room.
+Instructors can view AI-generated summaries of discussions in each breakout room to monitor participant conversations, assess alignment with the activity, and decide when to join a room.
 The summaries update automatically throughout the session as discussions unfold.

 To view summaries: